José Fernández Salvador

 José Fernández-Salvador (January 23, 1775 – October 1, 1853) was an Ecuadorian politician and jurist, known as a "liberal among the criollos" (that is, those born in Latin America of full Spanish blood).
 He played a major part in defining the jurisprudence of the young Ecuadorian nation, notably leading the first constitutional convention there in 1830.

 Biography

-He was born in Quito on 23 January 1775, son of Dr. Andrés Fernández-Salvador and Rosa Lopez.
+He was born in Quito on 23 January 1775, son of Dr. Andrés Fernández-Salvador y Medrano and Rosa Lopez.
 (The Fernandez-Salvador family, one of the most prominent in Quito, was originally from Villoslada in Spain.)
+His father Andrés Fernández-Salvador y Medrano (holder of the 1769 coat of arms certificate) was the grandson of Antonio Fernández Salvador y Martínez (holder of the 1719 certificate), both of whom were notable figures in colonial Spanish administration.

+Education

-After having done his basic studies on scholarship at the Colegio de San Luis, he entered the University of Santo Tomas de Aquino (St. Thomas of Aquinas), where he studied philosophy, law and theology.
+After having done his basic studies on scholarship at the Colegio de San Luis, he entered the Universidad de Santo Tomas de Aquino (St. Thomas of Aquinas), where he studied philosophy, law and theology.
 On April 8, 1799 he received a Ph.D. in civil and canon law, and immediately was received as Advocate of the Royal Audience of Quito.